bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-120">120.
 Find the Longest Common Prefix in an Array of Strings</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The longestCommonPrefix function finds the longest common prefix among an array of strings.
-It starts by assuming the first string in the array as the initial common prefix.
+<p>The longestCommonPrefix function finds the longest common prefix
+among an array of strings.
+It starts by assuming the first string in the array as the initial common prefix.</p>
 <pre>
 const longestCommonPrefix = (strs) => {
 if (strs.length === 0) return '';